thrisharajkumar/clinical-recovery-agent/README.md

 passes today; extensions are tracked deliberately (see "Where this goes next") rather than added ad hoc.

-**What this claims to be, precisely:** Amy is a constrained AI recovery coach prototype.
+**What this claims to be, precisely:** a constrained AI recovery coach prototype for pre/post-surgical patients.
 The LLM handles conversation and explanation; recommendation generation and high-risk escalation are separated into deterministic components.
 The prototype is intentionally not a clinical decision-support system, and does not claim clinical validation, comprehensive safety coverage, or regulatory compliance — see "Known limitations" below for what that means concretely, not just as a disclaimer.

-Amy, the AI recovery coach for pre/post-surgical patients, built as a technical prototype for the Clovo challenge.
-Amy explains recovery expectations, communicates exercise recommendations (from a mocked, rule-based recommendation engine), answers general prep questions, and — critically — recognises red-flag symptoms and escalates rather than coaching through them.
+An AI recovery coach for pre/post-surgical patients, built as a technical prototype for a job-application technical assessment.
+It explains recovery expectations, communicates exercise recommendations (from a mocked, rule-based recommendation engine), answers general prep questions, and — critically — recognises red-flag symptoms and escalates rather than coaching through them.

-## Cost — $0, with no paid path in this repo at all
+## Cost-optimised

 This project has exactly one LLM backend: a local, free model via Ollama.
 There is no Anthropic/OpenAI/paid API integration anywhere in the code —